teddy-ambona/financial-data-api/README.md

   - Enforce best practices, naming conventions
 - **tfsec:** Static analysis of terraform templates to spot potential security issues
 - **infra-cost:** Infracost shows cloud cost estimates for Terraform

+One best practice is to always deploy from a single branch to avoid conflicting deployments.

 ### C - Running the CICD pipeline locally